 At times, it is necessary to create a binding and enforceable outcome.
 If the dispute represents a significant legal issue, then ADR may not be sufficient to resolve the problem.
 In these cases, litigation may be better than either arbitration or mediation, particularly if you’re confident that you’ll win.

-When determining how to resolve a dispute with another business, organization, or other party, an attorney is an invaluable resource.
+When determining how to resolve a dispute with another business, organization, or party, an attorney is an invaluable resource.
 Hart David Carson LLP can help you decide on the best course of action to take and represent you throughout the process.